 Society reserves few spaces for men to air their insecurities.
 Opportunities to do so become even scarcer when it comes to matters of sex and intimacy.
-Though it seems there is at least one place where men can reveal their truth.
+There is one place where men commonly reveal their truth.
 The professionals you’ll find there are bound by oath to perform a service for those who come to see them.
 It’s a judgment-free zone where privacy is guaranteed.
-Maybe you’ve heard of it before.
 It’s called the urologist’s office.

 So really, what can a urologist tell us about male sexuality that we don’t already know?